 A Scrum Master Hiring Guide

+First things first, what is a Scrum Master?
 Some of our previous posts were intended to help provide details on the Scrum Master role.
 This includes Hey Scrum Masters, You’re Not the Jira Lackey!, Highlights of the 2019 Scrum Master Trends Report and Transition from Project Manager to Scrum Master.
 We also cautioned against simply reassigning Project Managers in Project Managers Make Lousy Scrum Masters.

 We have taken another step to help you hire better Scrum Masters with our “Essential Guide to Hiring Scrum Masters”.
 Fellow agile Coach Tom Cagley and I drafted this eBook based on the questions we have gotten on this topic over the years.